AshrafOmara12/Ukraine-Conflict-Twitter-Data-Pipeline/README.md

  ![image](https://user-images.githubusercontent.com/56610966/230194759-6d78c339-b30f-47d8-a881-e019f6b8c32a.png)
 ![image](https://user-images.githubusercontent.com/56610966/230195149-0a695855-b7c8-451c-bbc9-a9810db4a651.png)

+ # Enhancement
+ - Adding CI/CD test
+ - transform the data processing to kafka streaming processing
+ - use the cloud function to deploy the code on google.
+ - Analysis the hashtags

 # Special Thanks

  I need to that the zoomcamp team for this amazing journy in which I learned many things and communicate with al ot of amazing people.
 Also, I need to thank the owner of the data set for his great work of extracting this huge dataset.